 Ask And Ye Shall Receive…

-Thank you to the two soon-to-be announced future members of the church’s Leadership Council.
+Thank you to the two soon-to-be-announced future members of the church’s Leadership Council.
 I am filled with hope by the people God is bringing together to help focus our time, energy, and effort to have the most impact possible here in Flemington and beyond.
-In the next eight days I’d like to find two more people to serve.
-We are in need of a person to serve as “Nurture Chair,” the person who connects people with the work of Ministry with Members, small group studies, and more; we are also in need of a Recording Secretary to take excellent minutes of all meetings.
+In the next eight days, I’d like to find two more people to serve.
+We are in need of a person to serve as “Nurture Chair,” the person who connects people with the work of the Ministry with Members, small group studies, and more; we are also in need of a Recording Secretary to take excellent minutes of all meetings.
 If you feel you have these gifts, please contact Pastor Ben.
 If you think Pastor Ben knows you have these gifts, don’t be surprised when the call or e-mail comes.